Search by Algolia

 A/B Testing

 As you refine and enhance your site search, it’s critical to measure the effects of those changes.
 A/B testing provides valuable insight into how search improvements actually affect customers on your site.
-Testing different ranking criteria or product placement ideas helps e-commerce site owners understand which searches are driving the best results, which searches are underperforming, and adjust accordingly.
-All of this testing should be done, and with some search as a service providers can be done, without hurting the whole website if the newest strategy ends to be less effective.
+Testing different ranking criteria or product placement ideas helps ecommerce site owners understand which searches are driving the best results and which searches are underperforming.

 It is clear that site search can have a huge impact on the customer experience and the business’ bottom line.
 The next logical question is, then, how do you encourage more users to interact with search?